-If you’re looking to start a business venture in Canada, this article will tell you about relevant immigration programs by province.
+If you’re looking to start a business venture in Canada, this article lets you know relevant immigration programs in different provinces.
 Moreover, it will also provide a snapshot of the top Canadian provinces for foreign entrepreneurs.
 So, you can decide which region is best for you and your new business.

 Calling All Foreign Entrepreneurs

 New immigrants help strengthen the economy.
-Canada has immigration programs designed to ease moving to Canada to found your start-up to become a permanent resident.
+Therefore, Canada has several immigration programs to ease moving to Canada and run your start-up.
+Eventually, you can even become a permanent resident.

-Consequently, to help the Canadian economy recover from COVID-19, drive future growth, and create jobs for Canadians, Immigration, Refugees, and Citizenship Canada (IRCC) has set out a strategy for responsible increases to immigration targets.
+To help the economy recover from COVID-19, drive future growth, and create new jobs, Immigration, Refugees, and Citizenship Canada (IRCC) has set out a strategy for responsible increases the immigration targets.

 Bring Your Business to Canada and Become a Citizen

 Indeed, Canada holds incredible challenges and opportunities for foreign entrepreneurs.
 Specifically, 60% of admissions come from the Economic Class.
-This category focuses on newcomers with the skills and abilities to contribute to Canada’s economy.
-They include business immigrants as well as skilled workers, provincial and territorial nominees, and caregivers.
+This category focuses on newcomers with the skills and abilities to strengthen the economy.
+It includes business immigrants, skilled workers, provincial and territorial nominees, and caregivers.

 On the other hand, Canada’s immigration system has a program designed for speedy entry into the country.
 Is called the Start-up Business Class.

 Here’s an explanation of the application process.
 From the seeds of your business idea, all the way to full Canadian citizenship.